 End-to-end encryption also referred to as E2EE, is a common process for securing communications that are being sent between two different people or companies to help protect the information from being accessed from an unauthorized third party while it’s being transmitted.

-Many of the messages you send and receive over the internet are sent using end-to-end encryption, including popular messaging apps and email platforms.
-When applications use end-to-end encryption, not even the applications themselves are able to see the content of the messages, only the person sending the message and the person who is receiving it can view it.
+Many of the messages you send and receive over the internet are sent using end-to-end encryption, including popular instant messaging apps and email platforms.
+When applications use end-to-end encryption, the messages are encrypted and not even the applications themselves are able to see the content of the messages, only the person sending the message and the intended recipient can view it.
 You can also use end-to-end encryption with hardware and terminals if you, or your business, is transmitting sensitive information.

 While end-to-end encryption is used in the payment industry to secure online payment systems, the more secure method of transmitting transaction information in the payment industry is point-to-point encryption or P2PE.
 Point-to-point encryption is designed and regulated by the PCI Security Standards Council to maximize the security of sensitive information used in payment transactions.